-Sediments are the key recorder of earth surface processes and environments through time.
-This will be an integrated field, laboratory and lecture paper designed to link sediments to their respective processes and environments.
-A key focus will be an investigation of fundamental techniques available for describing and deciphering the process and depositional history of sediments, including the analysis of facies, textures, sedimentary petrography and physical properties of modern and ancient sediments.
-The paper will also investigate a series of depositional environments and indirect controls on their deposition (such as climate, sea level and tectonics).
+Sediments are the key recorder of Earth surface processes and environments through time.
+This is an integrated field, laboratory and lecture paper designed to link sediments to their respective processes and environments.
+The paper will examine erosion, transportation and deposition of sediments in a range of depositional environments.
+Field and laboratory observations of sedimentary physical properties and mineralogy will be used to define facies and build depositional models.
+A key focus will be an investigation of fundamental techniques for deciphering the depositional history of sediments, including the analysis of facies, textures, sedimentary petrography and physical properties of modern and ancient sediments.
+The paper will investigate the indirect controls that climate, sea level and tectonics have on sedimentary deposition and how the stratigraphic record is used to document past environmental change.
 Course material will cover both terrestrial and marine sedimentary environments, processes and materials.

 - GEOL 373